AnindyaDas-86/btp-cns-integration-/README.md

 A global account is used to manage subaccounts, members, entitlements and quotas.
 You receive entitlements and quotas to use platform resources per global account and then distribute the entitlements and quotas to the subaccount for actual consumption.
 There are two types of commercial models for global accounts: consumption-based model and subscription-based model.
-See Commercial Models [page 65] .
 Global accounts are region- and environment-independent.
 Within a global account, you manage all of your subaccounts, which in turn are specific to one region.